multi-line statements:

 Function

-• Access & Change global variable in local functions: you can access global variable in local functions without any other keywords.
+Access & Change global variable in local functions: you can access global variable in local functions without any other keywords.
 However, if you want to change the global variable in your local function.
-You will have to use the global keyword.
+You will have to use the

-By using a global keyword, you can either create a global variable in a local function, or link back to a global variable already created.
+keyword, you can either create a global variable in a local function, or link back to a global variable already created.1

 2